 Note regarding air travel: I admit right now I have no idea how it works for flying larger dogs.
 I write only about what I know.
 Sorry.

 The one thing that makes dog travel scary for a host country is the fear of spreading rabies.
 That is why you will see so many nations still have quarantine laws.
-But it’s something that Canada and the USA already share.
+But it’s something that Canada and the USA still both have sadly.
 So the rules are rather straight forward and similar; in two words: rabies vaccine.

 I was born in North Carolina, USA.
 My bipeds are from Canada.
 So I crossed that particular border for the first time when I was just shy of 3 months.
 You DO need to know that there are rules for puppies that can get a little tricky.

 - These regulations can present a logistical problem.
 Based on rabies-vaccine label directions, puppies can’t have a rabies vaccination until they are three months old, yet they need to have the vaccine a month before they travel and cross the Canada/USA border.
 If you happen to be 3.5 months old … you have a problem.
 The only solution is to wait the two weeks out.
 In my case, I wasn’t three months yet (just a week under) so I managed to get in without a rabies vaccine.
 (Note: a lot of breeders in Canada claim otherwise – and yes driving across the border can be easier than flying – but do understand that there IS a risk that your puppy will be denied entry since that is the LAW.
 Be prepared for that if you are choosing to “risk it”.
 You will be entirely at the mercy of the agent.)
 In a nutshell: Puppies now have to be 4 months old to enter the USA from Canada WITH the 30 day rabies shot given at 3 months.
 This was implemented in August 2014.